withastro/astro/docs/src/pages/guides/publish-to-npm.md

 #### `package.json#exports`

-The entry points allowed by Astro to import your component or any of its [files][#package-json-files].
+The entry points allowed by Astro to import your component or any of its [files](#packagejsonfiles).

 ```json
 {